 - 1.30pm-3pm (we need bass, baritone and tenor voices).
 Tickets must be bought in advance for the full term.

-- 4pm-5.30pm (open to all new members and all voices).
+- 4pm-5.30pm (open to all new members and all voices, we need sopranos).
 Tickets can be purchased from the Discovery Centre. £5.50 per session or buy in advance for full term.

 Both these choirs are now very busy and we are starting a waiting list.
 Best to buy your tickets for the full term to ensure your place.
 At present new members are being accepted but this will change, so come now and start singing with us.